remarkjs/vscode-remark/readme.md

 **[remark][]** is a tool that transforms markdown with plugins.
 These plugins can inspect and change your markup.
-You can use remark on the server, the client, CLIs, deno, etc.
-This plugin for Visual Studio Code lets you format and lint markdown files using remark.
+This plugin for Visual Studio Code lets you format and lint markdown files with remark.

 ## Contents